Ingrid Karlen piano

 Where else to end but at the beginning?
 Pierre Boulez’s Douze notations pour piano (1945) is the composer’s Opus One and reason enough to experience this recital.
 The sheer depth of dramaturgical whimsy in these little sketches makes for a thoroughly engaging experience, which I can only imagine blossoms a hundredfold at the keyboard.

 This daring recital is not the first I would recommend among the growing number available on ECM.
 This is not a critique, but simply a word of caution to the faint of heart.
 Still, no matter how convoluted the music becomes, it is never cloudy or obscure.
 The brilliance of Karlen’s program is to be found in her shaping of negative space, in precisely what is not being played.
 It is into this extra-musical aspect where I believe she wants to draw our ears.
-And if we are willing to join her, we might very well find sunlight where only shadows may roam.
+And if we are willing to join her, we might very well find sunlight where only shadows seem to roam.